Hurricane Celia (2010)

-Origins
+Meteorological history

 The precursor to Hurricane Celia was first identified on June 5, 2010 by the National Hurricane Center (NHC) as a disorganized area of disturbed weather associated with a tropical wave off the western coast of Africa in the Atlantic Ocean.
 Tracking westward, little development took place and the system eventually crossed Central America and entered the Pacific Ocean on June 17.
 Situated several hundred miles south-southeast of the Gulf of Tehuantepec, the disturbance moved slowly towards the west-northwest and little development was expected to occur.
 By June 18, scatterometer data of the system indicated that a surface circulation had developed and the system's overall structure had become increasingly organized.
 Later that day, a Tropical Cyclone Formation Alert was issued for the system as it was now anticipated to become a tropical cyclone within 48 hours.
 At this time, convective banding features had begun wrapping around the system; however, it lacked deep, central cloud cover.
 Further development was expected to be slow due to moderate wind shear in the region of the low.
 Around 1800 UTC, the system had become sufficiently organized for the NHC to designate it as a tropical depression.
 At this time, the depression was situated roughly 370 mi southeast of Acapulco, Mexico.
 Operationally, the depression was not warned upon until early the next morning.